Love Addicts Anonymous

 we need always maintain personal anonymity at the level of press,

-radio, films [and other media] Personal anonymity of members is
+radio, films [and other media].
+Personal anonymity of members

 is the spiritual foundation of the traditions, placing principles